MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

 Management Pack for SQL Server Reporting Services automatically discovers instances of SQL Server Reporting Services and Power BI Report Server by implementing the following workflows:

-- Reading the registry to detect if SSRS and PBIRS are installed on the server.
+- Reading the registry to detect if SQL Server Reporting Services and Power BI Report Server are installed on the server.
 If installed, the management pack creates a seed object.

-- If the seed object is discovered, the management pack reads such data sources as the registry, WMI, SSRS configuration file, and so on, to discover instance properties and the **Deployment Seed** object.
+- If the seed object is discovered, the management pack reads such data sources as the registry, WMI, SQL Server Reporting Services configuration file, and so on, to discover instance properties and the **Deployment Seed** object.

   The **Deployment Seed** object is an unhosted object managed by System Center Operations Manager Management Server.
 Appropriate permissions are required to access necessary data sources.
 For more information, see [Reporting Services Run As Profiles](reporting-services-management-pack-run-as-profiles.md).

 ## Discovery of SQL Server Reporting Services Deployment

-SSRS Deployment includes the following components:
+SQL Server Reporting Services Deployment includes the following components:

 - One or more instances of SQL Server Reporting Services
-- SSRS Database and SQL Server that hosts SSRS Database
+- Reporting Services Database and SQL Server that hosts Reporting Services Database

-SSRS Database is a term that describes two databases used by SSRS:
+Reporting Services Database is a term that describes two databases used by Server Reporting Services:

-- SSRS Catalog Database
+- Catalog Database
-- SSRS Temporary Database
+- Temporary Database

 >[!NOTE]
->Pre-installation of **Microsoft SQL Server on Windows (Discovery)** version 7.0.20.0 or later is required to discover SSRS Deployment.
+>Pre-installation of **Microsoft SQL Server on Windows (Discovery)** version 7.0.20.0 or later is required to discover Server Reporting Services Deployment.
 This MP file is part of the **Microsoft System Center Management Pack for SQL Server on Windows** delivery.
-In cases of absence of **Microsoft SQL Server on Windows (Discovery)**, this management pack will not be able to discover and monitor availability and performance of SSRS Deployment.
-Monitoring of SSRS instances is still possible without having **Microsoft SQL Server on Windows (Discovery)** installed.
+In cases of absence of **Microsoft SQL Server on Windows (Discovery)**, this management pack will not be able to discover and monitor availability and performance of Server Reporting Services Deployment.
+Monitoring of Server Reporting Services is still possible without having **Microsoft SQL Server on Windows (Discovery)** installed.

 Management Pack for SQL Server Reporting Services supports different kinds of installations of SQL Server.
-The SSRS Database can be deployed to:
+The Reporting Services Database can be deployed to:

 - Stand-alone instance (either named or the default one)
 - Cluster instance